crcx/retroforth/doc/RETRO-Book.md

 ## Prepare Source

-Copy the `source/interfaces/retro-windows.c` and the `source/interfaces/retro-windows.c` to the directory you setup tcc into.
+Copy the `vm/nga-c/retro.c` and the `vm/nga-c/image.c` to the directory you setup tcc into.

 ## Build

 Building will require use of the command line.
 Assuming that tcc.exe is in the current directory along with the Retro sources:

-    tcc retro-windows.c -o retro.exe
+    tcc retro.c -o retro.exe

 # Building Alternative Systems